kennylam777/android_anndblur/README.md

 - Android SDK Build-tools 18.1
 - You might need to update Android SDK Tools to latest one too (>= 22.2.1)

+This is due to android.support.v8 support library enabling RenderScript usage all the way back to API 8.
+Now it remains to be seen does it really work on those devices.

+Pretty much all the code is licenced under Apache 2.0 license.

 Thank Yous
 ==========